wendyverdonk93/docs/content/api/payment_methods/post-order-ideal.md

 * Direct transaction requires all fields completed properly

-* All parameters shown are required field(s)
+* All of the following parameters are required fields.

 **Parameters**

 ----------------
 __type__ | string

-Specifies the payment flow for the checkout process.
-Options: direct.
+The payment flow for the checkout process.
+Options: `direct`.

 ----------------
 __gateway_info__ | object